Hochelaga-Maisonneuve

 Hochelaga-Maisonneuve (/fr/) is a neighbourhood in Montreal, Canada, situated in the east end of the island, generally to the south of the city's Olympic Stadium and east of downtown.

-Historically a poor neighbourhood, it has experienced significant change and gentrification in recent years.
+Initially a 19th-century Anglophone settlement, Hochelaga-Maisonneuve transformed into a wealthy-Francophone industrial hub renowned for its Beaux-Arts architecture in the first half of the 20th-century.
+Following a decline triggered by post-1960s deindustrialization and highway construction, the working-class neighborhood transitioned toward a social economy.
+Today, Hochelaga-Maisonneuve is experiencing gentrification as its older, lower-income residents coexist with a younger, more affluent demographic.

 History

 Early history

 Hochelaga was named after the Iroquois village of the same name, first visited by explorer Jacques Cartier in 1534.
 The neighbourhood was at one time believed to be the location of the historic village, but modern historians and anthropologists have not reached agreement on the exact location.